What is the NIS Directive?

 We help rail organisations through every stage of the process.
 Through our unique Ricardo partnership we combine rail domain knowledge with a deep understanding of security practice in other critical infrastructure to ensure every aspect of the directive is accounted for.

-Following initial briefings to help raise awareness amongst staff of the NIS-D and its expectations, we work with organisations to develop project and document plans, determine requirements and emerging prirotites, manage all liaison with regulators and help prepare their final evidence for submission.
+Following initial briefings to help raise awareness amongst staff of the NIS-D and its expectations, we work with your staff to develop project and document plans, determine requirements and emerging prirotites, manage all liaison with regulators and help prepare their final evidence for submission.

 - Ensure regulatory compliance